parubok/multiline-label/README.md

 # multiline-label

 Java Swing component to display a plain, left-to-right text (single line or multiline).
-Allows to specify preferred wrapping width for cases when there is not enough room to display the text as a single line.
+Allows to specify preferred wrapping width (in pixels) for cases when there is not enough room to display the text as a single line.

 Motivation: Though standard Swing provides a number of options to display multiline text (e.g. `JLabel` with HTML, read-only `JTextArea`, etc.), none of them IMHO is very convenient and straightforward.